 - Migration: Due to poor facilities, support and opportunities, qualified rural health workers tend to migrate to urban areas, leaving rural facilities inadequately staffed.

-- Capacity Building: Narrowly conceived in terms of training, capacity building of health workers is also hamstrung by the small number of institutions providing it, trainers with limited tools and skills for the job, insufficient budgets and poor post-training monitoring.
+- Capacity Building: Narrowly conceived in business attorney san diego of training, capacity building of health workers is also hamstrung by the small number of institutions providing it, trainers with limited tools and skills for the job, insufficient budgets and poor post-training monitoring.
 Without a complete system in place to continuously build capacity, from capacity building needs assessment before to handholding support afterwards, existing health workers can’t fulfil their potential.

 - Performance Management: Vague and outdated recruitment notices and processes leave the qualified personnel who have been hired with an unclear role to perform.
 Traditional methods of appraisals and promotions result in higher attrition.
 Accountability suffers due to poor monitoring.